hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprlock.md

 ### Monitor selection
 `monitor` is available for all widgets and can be left empty for "all monitors".

-It takes the same string that is used reference monitors in the hyprland configuration.
+It takes the same string that is used to reference monitors in the hyprland configuration.
 So either use the portname (e.g. `eDP-1`) or the monitor description (e.g. `desc:Chimei Innolux Corporation 0x150C`).

 See [Monitors](../../Configuring/Monitors).